-- Controller: The most important part of the cell, because without it, nothing can function.
-It both supplies power to the robot and stores information such as the programs that tell the robot and positioners how, when and where to move for each job.
+- Controller: Supplies power to the robot and stores information such as programs that tell the robot and positioners how, when, and where to move.

-- Torch: This is the tool that actually joins materials together in a weld.
-Torches can also utilize inert gasses to protect the arc weld while it is in process.
+- Torch: Joins materials together in the weld, utilizing inert gasses to protect the arc weld while in process.

-- Wire Feeder and Cleaner: The feeder moves the filler wire at the speed programmed into the controller, while the wire cleaner removes welding spatter build up on the torch, helping to keep the equipment in good working condition.
+- Wire Feeder and Cleaner: Moves the filler wire at the speed programmed into the controller while the wire cleaner removes welding spatter from the torch, helping to keep the equipment in good working condition.

-- Welding Power Supply: Powers the welding torch in order to produce an arc.
-They can vary greatly in size and performance, depending on the requirements of the job.
+- Welding Power Supply: Powers the welding torch to produce an arc — can vary greatly in size and performance, depending on the job’s requirements.

 A quality robot welding cell will also include important safety features such as shields to protect operators from arc flash.
 An arc flash is a type of electrical discharge that can exceed 35,000 degrees Fahrenheit.
-It is able to travel through the air between conductors, and if workers are exposed to the flash, the resulting explosion or potential fires may harm both people and equipmentRobotic welding requires balancing multiple variables, but due to its automated nature, it can be easy to miss just how complex it can be.
+It can travel through the air between conductors, and if workers are exposed to the flash, the resulting explosion or potential fires may harm both people and equipmentRobotic welding requires balancing multiple variables, but due to its automated nature, it can be easy to miss just how complex it can be.
 From welding program selection to the assembled end product, there are many factors that need to be considered in order to complete a job in a way that ensures that joined areas are completely stable and uncompromised from start to finish.

 Robotic welding requires balancing multiple variables, but because of its automated nature, it’s easy to miss just how complex it can be.
 From welding program selection to the assembled end product, there are many factors that need to be considered in order to complete a job in a way that ensures that joined areas are completely stable and uncompromised from start to finish.

-Interested in learning more about our robotic bending capacilities?
+Interested in learning more about our robotic bending capabilities?
 Get an online quote, or call 1-888-9EVSMet.